qwark97/ping-pong-devops-fun/Readme.md

-# This is my repository with experiments with python, golang and some devops methods
+# This is my repository for experiments with python, golang and some devops methods

 Code is kept in separate branches for clarity.